Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

-OilField Drilling Bits Complete Guide For Rig Crew
+Oilfield Drilling Bits Complete Guide For Rig Crew

-1. Various bit types available.
+1. Various bit types are available.

 2. Criteria for selecting the best bit for a given situation.

-3. Standard methods/or evaluating dull bits,
+3. Standard methods of evaluating dull bits,

 4. Factors affecting drilling speed